Brighton and Hove: Portslade, Portslade Village, and Mile Oak

 To the west of Brighton and Hove is Portslade.
-The area has three distinct centres with different histories and include Portslade-by-Sea, Portslade Village and Mile Oak.
+The area has three distinct centres with different histories, and includes Portslade-by-Sea, Portslade Village and Mile Oak.
 Each is quite different in character.

-Portslade-by-Sea is quite an industrial port with a busy canal area that opens up to the River Adur and the English Channel.
+Portslade-by-Sea is largely an industrial port, with a busy canal area that opens up to the River Adur and the English Channel.
 It has a long history of human settlement and the name came from the Roman port, Novus Portus.

 Portslade Village has kept more of its antiquity and retains many elements of the downland village it once was.
-Many of the buildings have their original flint walls, and there are some early manor house ruins, tree lined parks, a landmark church and former convent.
+Many of the buildings have their original flint walls, and there are some early manor house ruins, tree-lined parks, a landmark church and a former convent.

 Mile Oak is a newer development.
 Until the 1920s it was only a small group of farm buildings with surrounding corn fields, sheep downs and market gardens.
-After such time, suburban housing started to be built and considerable further developments happened in the 1960s with the construction of bungalows and other private housing.
-In the 1990s, after the construction of the A27 road, Mile Oak's access to the Downs was largely blocked, stopping the spread of development.
+Then, suburban housing started to be built, and there was considerable further development in the 1960s with the construction of bungalows and other private housing.
+In the 1990s, after the construction of the new A27 road, Mile Oak's access to the Downs was largely blocked, stopping the spread of development.

 Portslade downland

-To the north of Mile Oak, on the other side of the A27 are a number of downland areas that are still in the Brighton and Hove jurisdiction.
+To the north of Mile Oak, on the other side of the A27, are a number of downland areas that are still in the Brighton and Hove area.
 These include the ancient chalk grassland slopes of Cockroost Hill, Cockroost Bottom and Mount Zion.
-They are all special areas with some remarkable wildlife survivals, including rare downland flowers, orchids, butterflies and other insects.
-There is a lot of history on the slopes including a large 4000 year old Bronze Age settlement, a possible 'henge' (as in Stonehenge), now lost under the A27 bypass, and evidence of Iron Age and Romano-British field systems.
-To the north of the city boundary is the Fulking Parish.
+They are all special areas because of the remarkable wildlife still surviving there, including rare downland flowers, orchids, butterflies and rare insects.
+There is a lot of history on the slopes, including a large 4000 year old Bronze Age settlement, a possible 'henge' (as in Stonehenge), now lost under the A27 bypass, and evidence of Iron Age and Romano-British field systems.
+To the north of the city boundary is Fulking parish.
 The final stretch of the Monarch's Way passes through Mile Oak and Porstlade.
 It is a 625 mi long-distance footpath that runs from Worcester to Shoreham.